schwarmau/study-guide/src/interview_prep/questions_to_ask.md

 __Q:__ What are parts of the job that you enjoy?
 (Alternatively: What's your favorite part of working here?)
 <br>
-Not applicable to interviewers who are not in the position you're applying for...
+<i>Not applicable to interviewers who are not in the position you're applying for...</i>

 <br>

 __Q:__ What does a typical work day look like for you?
 <br>
-Again: probably not relevant to ask people who aren't in the position you're applying for...
+<i>Again: probably not relevant to ask people who aren't in the position you're applying for...</i>

 <br>